-For an analyst, data is a primary raw material which can used to draw conclusions and inferences for taking business decisions.
+For an analyst, data is a primary raw material, which is used to draw conclusions and inferences for taking business decisions.
 Raw data is of less help to draw conclusions and inferences.
-Hence, we need to put the data into any statistical analysis software to slice and dice to bring inference with the help of data for better decision making.
-In this post, we will discuss the steps to import and export of a dataset using SAS and R.
+Hence, we need to put the data into any statistical analysis software to slice and dice to bring inference for better decision making.
+In this post, we will discuss about the steps to import and export of a dataset using SAS and R.

 There are different methods to do import and export of a dataset using SAS and R. The methods can differ as per the file format you are importing and exporting using SAS.

 Proc import datafile = “F:\SASPractise\Data\Files\class.csv” out = class dbms = csv replace; run;

 Proc import datafile = “F:\SASPractise\Data\Files\class.csv” out = class1 dbms = tab replace;